This is the multi-page printable view of this section. Click here to print.

 2 - How-to guides

-You can create and use the Block Storage service in the Samsung Cloud Platform Console.
+You can create and use the Block Storage service through the Samsung Cloud Platform Console.

-All Services > Compute > Virtual Server Click the menu.
-Navigate to the Service Home page of Virtual Server.
+Click the All Services > Compute > Virtual Server menu.
+This will take you to the Virtual Server Service Home page.

-Block Storage Click the menu.
-Navigate to the Block Storage List page.
+Click the Block Storage menu.
+This will take you to the Block Storage List page.

 Click the Create Service button on the Block Storage page.
-You will be taken to the Create Block Storage page.
+This will take you to the Create Block Storage page.

 -,_)